Charlotte de Brézé

-Charlotte de Brézé also known as Charlotte de Valois (c.
-1446–1477), was an illegitimate daughter of Charles VII of France by Agnès Sorel.
+Charlotte de Brézé (c.
+1446–1477), also known as Charlotte de Valois, was an illegitimate daughter of Charles VII of France by Agnès Sorel.
 She was the sister of Marie de Valois (1444–1473) and Jeanne de Valois (b.
-1448), and the half sister of Louis XI of France.
+1448), and the half sister of Louis XI.

 Life

 Despite the circumstances of her birth, Charlotte was said to be a great favourite of her father's wife queen Marie of Anjou.

 On March 1, 1462, Charlotte married Jacques de Brézé, seneschal of Normandy and comte de Maulévrier, an arranged and politically expedient match.
-From this marriage were born five children, including Louis de Brézé, who would go on to marry as his second wife Diane de Poitiers, herself a mistress of Henri II of France.
+From this marriage were born five children, including Louis de Brézé, who would go on to marry as his second wife Diane de Poitiers, herself a mistress of Henry II of France.

 Charlotte was murdered on the night of May 31/June 1, 1477, by her husband.
 He suspected her of having an affair with one of his huntsmen, Pierre de Lavergne.
 Charlotte was buried at the Benedictine abbey of Coulombs.